raycast/extensions/extensions/porkbun/README.md

 # <img src="./assets/porkbun.png" width="20" height="20" /> Porkbun Raycast Extension

 This is a Raycast extension for [Porkbun](https://porkbun.com/).
-With this extension, you can fetch latest domain pricing and create, list, edit or delete DNS records for API-enabled domains in your account.
+With this extension, you can fetch latest domain pricing and create, list, edit or delete DNS records, URL Forwarding and Name Servers for API-enabled domains in your account.

 ## 🚀 Getting Started